gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

         cld=T, main="Interaction Plot with CLD")
 ```

-\indent The interpretation of the previous hypothesis test result can be concluded
-with the following discussion.
-Generally increasing the dosage increases the mean growth except for
+\indent The "size" interpretation of the previous hypothesis test result could be something like the following: Generally increasing the dosage increases the mean growth except for
 the 2 mg/day dosage level where the increase levels off in the OJ group (OJ 1
 and 2 mg/day are not detectably different) and the differences between the two
 delivery methods disappear at the highest dosage level.
 But for 0.5 and 1 mg/day
 dosages, OJ is clearly better than VC by about 10 microns of growth on average.

 ## Observational study example: The Psychology of Debt	{#section4-5}